-In order to edit a translation of a language, find the language in the Locale Name list.
-Now, you will see the language tags, default translation and the translation for these languages tags in the language that you're editing.
-(For a language that we don't have a translation for you will see the default English values.)
+Once you have selected a language, you will see the language tags, default translation, and the translation for each available item.
+(For a translation we don't have, you will see the default English values.)
 Use the filter option at the top of the page to help find a specific language tag.
+You can filter by Tag or message string.